Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Temple Mount makes everyone happy

 Temple Mount in a nutshell: Jews claiming it as the holiest of holy sites, Christians marking it as the place where baby Jesus made his grand entrance into God's presence, and Muslims recognizing it as the celestial launching pad for Prophet Muhammad's heavenly escapade.
+(The site is also known as 'Haram al Sharif' in Arabic.)
 Talk about a crowded space!
 But surely it’s amazing and so so cool for everyone who visits?
 Nah.

 From my perspective, it’s one religiously super important, but otherwise seriously overhyped place.
 Don't get me wrong, it does have its visual charms, especially from far away.
 The sight of it, with its captivating blue hue, is undeniably cool, mostly so when viewed from the scenic Mount of Olives.